Stuart Fairchild Preview, Player Props: Reds vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals' 4.72 team ERA ranks 23rd across all league pitching staffs.
+- The Cardinals have a 4.71 team ERA that ranks 23rd among all league pitching staffs.

-- Cardinals pitchers combine to surrender 149 home runs (1.1 per game), the second-fewest in the league.
+- Cardinals pitchers combine to surrender the third-fewest home runs in baseball (151 total, 1.1 per game).

-- Rom (0-2) gets the starting nod for the Cardinals in his fourth start of the season.
-He has a 7.24 ERA in 13 2/3 innings pitched, with 11 strikeouts.
+- Thompson (4-5 with a 3.91 ERA and 53 strikeouts in 46 2/3 innings pitched) gets the start for the Cardinals, his sixth of the season.

-- His most recent time out was on Saturday against the Pittsburgh Pirates, when the lefty threw 4 2/3 innings, surrendering three earned runs while allowing five hits.
+- In his last appearance on Sunday, the left-hander went seven innings against the Pittsburgh Pirates, giving up three earned runs while surrendering seven hits.

-- In three games this season, the 23-year-old has amassed an ERA of 7.24, with 7.2 strikeouts per nine innings.
-Opponents are batting .310 against him.
+- The 25-year-old has put up an ERA of 3.91, with 10.4 strikeouts per nine innings, in 21 games this season.
+Opposing hitters have a .275 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.